Said20hr/Docker-Laravel-VueJs/README.md

 It's easy to use and customize to fit your needs.

 ## Licence
-This project is open-source and licensed under the <a href="https://opensource.org/licenses/MIT">MIT License</a>.
+This project is open-source and licensed under the <a href="License.txt">MIT License</a>.
 * Please note that the information above is a sample readme template and may not include all necessary details for your specific project.
 Replace the links, version numbers, and specific instructions for your project.